ThinkingBeyond/BeyondAI-2025/Renesh Thaipulley, Arham Hussain Inamdar and Sahana Dillibabu/README.md

 ### EfficientNet

 ### ResNet
+The ResNet model performed strongly in identifying no diabetic retinopathy, with a high recall(0.97) and F1 score (0.87).
+However, the model struggles with minority classes, especially mild retinopathy.
+For moderate and severe retinopathy, that have low recall and moderate F1 scores, the performance is inconsistent, while proliferative retinopathy has a high precision but a low recall.
+When we account for class imbalance, the weighted F1 score of 0.71 shows decent performance, but the macro average recall of 0.35 shows that the performance across classes is uneven.
+Improving the quality of our dataset by finding more images from other classes and using more aggressive data augmentation methods could improve the model's clinical usefulness.

 ## Future Work
 Future iterations of this project could cover:
 - finding and testing more properties